careBT/carebt_core/docs/introduction.rst

 About
 -----

-**CareBT** is a Python library offering a Behavior Tree implementation which focuses on contingency handling
-- the key to master complex applications in highly dynamic worlds.
-Although, **careBT** can be used in many different application, the main use cases are inspired by mobile robots such as service robots, for example.
+**CareBT** is a Python library offering a behavior tree implementation which focuses on contingency handling - the key to master complex applications which operate in highly dynamic worlds.
+Although, **careBT** can be used in many different applications, the main use cases are inspired by mobile robots such as service robots, for example.

-The **careBT-core** (https://github.com/careBT/carebt_core) is kept completely independent from frameworks and engines it can be used in.
-Such an integration can easily be done.
+The **careBT-core** (https://github.com/careBT/carebt_core) is kept completely independent from any frameworks it can be used in.
+However, such an integration can easily be done.
 For mobile robotics applications such a framework could be `ROS <https://www.ros.org/>`__ or `ROS2 <https://www.ros.org/>`__, for example.

 .. note::